 Fitness and Conditioning: Intro to Kinesiology.
-This course will be running in 2024-2025

 This course explores health and exercise with an additional focus on anatomy and physiology, nutrition and lifelong fitness.
 In addition to building healthy habits, students will learn the science behind human physiology, performance, and sport.
 Students who are interested in pursuing post secondary education in human kinetics will find this course useful.